Suhani6786/asssign-11/README.md

 #  Overview
-This Employee Management System  is designed using Object-Oriented Programming (OOP) principles such as **inheritance, polymorphism, method overloading, and interfaces**.
+This Employee Management System  is designed using (OOP) principles such as **inheritance, polymorphism, method overloading, and interfaces**.
 It provides a structured way to manage **employees, departments, projects, and tasks in a company.

 The system includes: